CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To edit a chart theme, select the **Configure** menu on the plot and then the **Edit Chart Theme** menu item.
 An **Edit Chart Theme** dialog frame opens.
 The top part of the Dialog is shown in [Figure 11‑6](#Figure11-6); use the slider to view the bottom portion of the Dialog as shown in [Figure 11‑7](#Figure11-7).
 Click **Select** next to the Text item you would like to change and a Select Font Dialog opens ([Figure 11‑8](#Figure11-8)).
 To change the color of an item, click Select next to it, and a Select Color Dialog frame opens ([Figure 11‑9](#Figure11-9)).
 Click Apply at any time to see your changes.
 When you are finished click OK to close the Edit Chart Theme window.

 <a id=Figure11-6></a>
 Figure 11‑6.
-Top Portion of Edit Chart Theme Window
+Top Portion of Edit Chart Theme Window<br>
 <img src="media/image053.png"/>

 <a id=Figure11-7></a>
 Figure 11‑7.
-Bottom Portion of Edit Chart Theme (Bg=background, Grdln=grid line)
+Bottom Portion of Edit Chart Theme (Bg=background, Grdln=grid line)<br>
 <img src="media/image054.png"/>

 <a id=Figure11-8></a>
 Figure 11‑8.
-Select Font in Edit Chart Theme Window
+Select Font in Edit Chart Theme Window<br>
 <img src="media/image055.png"/>

 <a id=Figure11-9></a>
 Figure 11‑9.
-Select Color in Edit Chart Theme Window
+Select Color in Edit Chart Theme Window<br>
 <img src="media/image056.png"/>